CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 </x-layout>
 ```

-Any tags that start with `<x-` are components in Laravel.
-We then use the file name (layout) to specify the component.
+- Any tags that start with `<x-` indicate we want to use a component.
+We then use the file name (layout) to specify the component we want to use.
-Anything between the opening and clsoing `</x-layout>` tags will be passed into `$slot`.
-This is a default variable.
+- Anything between the opening and closing `</x-layout>` tags will be passed into `$slot`.
+T
-We have also added a custom attribute title which is used to specify a page title.
+- We have also added a custom attribute *title* which is used to specify a page title and will be passed to the `$title` variable in the layout file.

 Save the files and test the view still works.

 ### Adding the create View

-Add a create view
+- Add a create view

 ```html
 <x-layout title="Add new film">